Hyaxia/ncju/README.md

 ncdu (NCurses Disk Usage) is a disk utility for Unix systems.
 Its name refers to its similar purpose to the du utility, but ncdu uses a text-based user interface under the [n]curses programming library.
 ```

-ncju, short for NCurses Json Usage, is a file utility for Unix systems.
+`ncju`, short for NCurses Json Usage, is a file utility for Unix systems.
-Its purpose is to do that ncdu does for disks, but for json files.
+Its purpose is to do what ncdu does for disks, but for json files.
 Basically map all key-value paris and show how much memory each one takes.

 ---